AlanBarber/bitcheck/README.md

 **Q: What happens if corruption is detected?**
 A: BitCheck reports the corrupted files.
 You should restore them from backups immediately.

+**Q: How does smart check mode work?**
+A: By default, BitCheck distinguishes intentional file edits from corruption by checking the file's modification date.
+If the hash changes but the modification date also changed, it's treated as an intentional edit and auto-updated.
+If the hash changes but the modification date is unchanged, it's reported as possible corruption.

+**Q: When should I use strict mode?**
+A: Use `--strict` for read-only media (like archived backups or media libraries) where files should never change, or when you want maximum sensitivity to any changes.

 **Q: Can I use this for backups?**
 A: Yes!
 Run `bitcheck --add --recursive` after creating a backup, then check it regularly.
+Use `--strict` mode for backup verification since backup files shouldn't change.

 **Q: Does it modify my files?**
 A: No. BitCheck only reads files to compute hashes.
 It never modifies your data.